afuerhoff/ioBroker.fb-checkpresence/README.md

 ## fb-checkpresence adapter for ioBroker

 The adapter checks the presence of family members over the fritzbox.
 You must fill in the name of the family member and the mac-address of the used device.
 The comment is optional and you can enable or disable the family member.
-The datapoint based on the member name.
+The datapoint is based on the member name.

 ## Changelog